-In March 2012, the EPA approved the RI and stated that it intends to recommend no action on the site, based on the conclusions of the risk assessment conducted under the CERCLA.
-Following a public notice and comment period, the EPA was expected to issue a final Record of Decision in March 2013, although, to date, it has not done so.
+In 2012, the EPA approved the RI and stated that it intended to recommend no action on the site, based on the conclusions of the risk assessment conducted under the CERCLA.
+Following a public notice and comment period, the EPA, on June 28, 2013, issued a final Record of Decision requiring no further action.